github/docs/content/issues/planning-and-tracking-with-projects/managing-your-project/managing-project-templates-in-your-organization.md

 {% data reusables.profile.access_org %}
 {% data reusables.profile.org_settings %}
-1. In the "Code, planning, and automation" section of the sidebar, click **{% octicon "table" aria-label="The table icon" %} Projects**.
+1. In the "Code, planning, and automation" section of the sidebar, click **{% octicon "table" aria-hidden="true" %} Projects**.
 1. Under "Recommended templates", click **Customize recommended templates**.
 1. In the list of templates owned by your organization, select up to six templates that you want to recommend to your members.